gmc17/ShortDeckNoLuckPoker/README.md

 Short Deck Poker, also known as Six Plus Hold'em, is a variant of Texas Hold'em played with a 36-card deck.
 The hand rankings are unchanged, except that in this version, a flush ranks higher than a full house.
 This project utilizes the AS-MCCFR algorithm, a variation of Counterfactual Regret Minimization, to compute near-optimal strategies for this game.
 Our implementation currently offers both a playable AI opponent and a tool for generating ranges.
 We are actively working on making the interface more user-friendly.

 ## Installation and Training the AI
-To play against the AI, you need to first train it and then start a game.
+To play against the AI, you need to first train it.
 Follow these steps:

 1. Clone the repository:
 ```bash